Complexifiable characteristic classes

-As $i_1 < i_2 < ... < i_m$, this is just $ r_{1}(F \oplus G_{i_1}) \cup w_{i_{1}}^2(G_{i_1})$ $ = r_{1}(G_{i_1}) \cup w_{i_{1}}^2(G_{i_1})$. \\ \\ Injectivity of the multiplication map $\cup w_{i_{1}}^2(G_{i_1})$ in $\Homol^*(U/ {\mathcal{O}}\times B{\mathcal{O}}_{i_1}, {\mathbb{Z}}_2)$ then holds $ r_{1}(F \oplus G_{i_1}) = r_{1}(G_{i_1}) $.
+As $i_1 < i_2 < ... < i_m$, this is just $ r_{1}(F \oplus G_{i_1}) \cup w_{i_{1}}^2(G_{i_1})$ $ = r_{1}(G_{i_1}) \cup w_{i_{1}}^2(G_{i_1})$. \\ \\ Injectivity of the multiplication map $\cup w_{i_{1}}^2(G_{i_1})$ in $\Homol^*(U/ {\mathcal{O}}\times B{\mathcal{O}}_{i_1}, {\mathbb{Z}}_2)$ then holds \\ $ r_{1}(F \oplus G_{i_1}) = r_{1}(G_{i_1}) $.
 Then we pull this back with (where the map $const$ takes just one, arbitrary, value), to obtain

-Due to Whitney sum formula, the Stiefel-Whitney classes in which $r_1$ is a polynomial are stable under adding a trivial bundle, and the above left hand term equals $r_1(f^*\gamma ({\mathbb{R}}^\infty)).$ Using naturality of characteristic classes with respect to pullbacks, this shows that \mbox{$r_1(\gamma({\mathbb{R}}^\infty)) - r_1(\varepsilon)$} lies in $\ker f^*$.
-So we can replace it with a linear combination of quadratic terms, providing a new decomposition,
+Due to the Whitney sum formula, the Stiefel-Whitney classes in which $r_1$ is a polynomial are stable under adding a trivial bundle; and the above left hand term equals $r_1(f^*\gamma ({\mathbb{R}}^\infty)).$ \\ Using naturality of characteristic classes with respect to pullbacks, this shows that \\ \mbox{$r_1(\gamma({\mathbb{R}}^\infty)) - r_1(\varepsilon)$} lies in $\ker f^*$.
+So we can replace it with a linear (over the field with 2 elements) combination of strictly quadratic terms, providing a new decomposition,